This post may include affiliate links; for details, see our disclosure policy.

-- 1 750mL bottle rosé wine (one you like to drink; we like ours on the dry side)
+- 1–750mL bottle rose wine (one you like to drink; we like ours on the dry side)

-- 8 large strawberries (about 1 1/2 cups ripe strawberries, halved), plus more for garnish
+- 8 large strawberries (about 1 ½ cups ripe strawberries, halved), plus more for garnish

 - 1 tablespoon honey (or maple syrup for vegan)

-Open the rosé and pour 2/3 cup into a glass measuring cup; set aside for when serving.
+- Open the rosé and pour 2/3 cup into a glass measuring cup; set aside for when serving.

-Remove the tops of the strawberries and cut them in half.
+- Remove the tops of the strawberries and cut them in half.

-In a blender, blend the remaining rosé, strawberries, and honey until smooth and fully combined.
+- In a blender, blend the remaining rose, strawberries, and honey until smooth and fully combined.
 Then pour the mixture through a strainer and into a covered baking dish.

-Transfer the baking dish to the freezer and freeze at least 6 hours, or overnight.
+- Transfer the baking dish to the freezer and freeze at least 6 hours, or overnight.
 (The alcohol in the mixture will keep it a slushy texture instead of freezing solid.)
 Blend the mixture again until it comes to a fluffy texture.

-To serve, place the blended mixture into a glass.
-Then pour a splash of rosé into each glass (this step is important: it gives the final texture and brings in the character of the rosé).
+- To serve, place the blended mixture into a glass.
+Then pour a splash of rose into each glass (this step is important: it gives the final texture and brings in the character of the rose).
 If desired, garnish with strawberries and serve.